rohanawarren7/DefenceSpendingResearch/README.md

 ### C - System-Level & Operational Research Questions
 *The "One War Plus" Force Sizing Model - Under the 2026 NDS "one war + ally burden" framework, does the aggregate NATO capability dataset support the assumption that allies can credibly handle a second theater?*

-Method: Aggregate the Global Arsenal dataset by NATO region.
+Aggregate the Global Arsenal dataset by NATO region.
 Compare European NATO total MBT, fighter, and naval tonnage counts against U.S. Pacific holdings.
 If the U.S. is shifting to a single-war assumption, is the European pillar actually capable of autonomous conventional defense?
 The DGAP analysis suggests Europe would need €650–800 billion in additional investment by 2028 to close capability gaps, not just spending ratios.